Zzhiron/KerasTemplate/README.md

 1. easy to customize and debug.
 2. ops supported flexible with numpy.
 ## Caffe
-1. Config.json is realy easy to use when to modified training configurations but don't want to change code.
+1. Config.json is really easy to use when to modify training configurations but don't want to change code.

 # KerasTemplate Project